wallace-js/wallace/README.md

 Of course this is a really ugly React-like way of doing things, and we'll look at nicer ways shortly.
 The point is to understand the relationship between `render`, `update` and `props` before continuing.

-If you're worried about accidentally modifying data that shouldn't be modified, you can make it immutable like this:
+If you're worried about accidentally modifying data that shouldn't be modified, you can make it immutable using `protect`:

 ```tsx
 import { protect } from "wallace";